vgaltes/vgaltes.github.io/_posts/2018-04-19-deploy-serverless-app.md

 rcb: "}}"
 ---

 Starting with AWS Lambda is really easy.
 You can even write a function in the browser!
 But that's not how you should work on a daily basis.
 You must have a CI/CD pipeline set up, you probably have two accounts (one for production and another one for development), you need a repeatable and reliable way to create your infrastructure and so on.
-In this article we'll show how to create a simple continuous delivery pipeline that brings us closer to a professional application development.
+In this article I'll show you how to create a simple continuous delivery pipeline that brings us closer to a professional application development.

 ## Disclaimer